ashwanth1109/deno-scripts/README.md

 ## Commands:

-`npm run deploy` => deploys the "scripts" assets into the s3 bucket
+`npm run deploy` => runs bundler to build scripts & deploys the "scripts" assets into the s3 bucket

 ## Scripts: